algosup/2024-2025-project-2-serious-game-team-3/functional_specifications.md

 ## 1. Context

-- **Current situation**: The team, composed of six members from Algosup, is developing a serious game using [Godot 4.3](#12-glossary).
+- **Current situation**: The team, composed of seven members from Algosup, is developing a serious game using [Godot 4.3](#12-glossary).
 This project is part of a seven-week educational program to evaluate both technical skills and understanding of sustainable practices.
 The game aims to educate players about [sustainable city management](#12-glossary) and the consequences of [climate-related decisions](#12-glossary).

 - **Background**: Players will engage in [city-building](#12-glossary) and management to understand how their decisions impact the environment.
 The target audience includes those interested in sustainability and city management, as well as potential buyers and stakeholders.
 The game must be fun, engaging, and convey important sustainability lessons effectively.